Skip to content

 rf = roboflow.Roboflow()

-When you run the code above, you will be asked to authenticate.
-Then, your model will be uploaded and an API will be created for your project.
+When you run the code above, you will be asked to authenticate (usually via an API key).
+Then, your model will be uploaded, and an API endpoint will be created for your project.
 This process can take up to 30 minutes to complete.

 To test your model and find deployment instructions for supported SDKs, go to the "Deploy" tab in the Roboflow sidebar.
-At the top of this page, a widget will appear with which you can test your model.
-You can use your webcam for live testing or upload images or videos.
+At the top of this page, a widget will appear allowing you to test your model using your webcam or by uploading images or videos.

 How to Evaluate YOLO11 Models

-• Identify clusters where the model performs poorly, and;
+• Pinpoint clusters where the model performs poorly.

 Learning Resources